 Ask: "What is the week-by-week curriculum for this program?"

 If the answer is "we assess each student and customize," ask what the customization looks like in practice.
-Real customization requires a diagnostic system, not just an intent.
+Real customization requires a diagnostic system, not just a good intention.

 If the answer is "we follow the textbook," ask which one and verify it aligns to where your child actually is.